 A physical reboot of the active system controller will cause all backplane traffic to temporarily use only the controller previously in the standby status, until the system controller that was rebooted returns.
 At that point, traffic will resume forwarding across both system controllers in an active/active manner.
 It is possible a slight disruption may occur to any tenant traffic that was in-flight across the backplane when the reboot occurs.

-If a software upgrade is being performed, then both system controllers are upgraded in parallel resulting in an outage for the entire chassis for the initial 1.1.x versions of F5OS.
-Rolling upgrade support for the system controllers was added in the F5OS 1.2.x release.
+If a software upgrade is being performed on the system controllers, then a rolling upgrade will be performed.
+Support for rolling upgrades of the system controllers was added in the F5OS-C 1.2.x release.
 This allows for a serial rolling upgrade to take place for the system controllers and minimal downtime to the tenants when the F5OS-C image on the controllers is upgraded.